 Drawings are tell key moments about the political and historical context that led to the battle.
 The film is part of the permanent exhibition, projected on a drawing board in a reconstructed painter workshop.

 The Battle of Atoleiros Interpretation Centre hosts the permanent exhibition in Fronteira, Portugal.
-In photographs by Fernando Guerra.

 If you enjoyed this post and like Portugal’s rich medieval history, check more works: